ttddev/Hackintosh-ThinkPad-E14/README.md

 sudo pmset -a womp 0
 sudo pmset -a acwake 0
 sudo pmset -a networkoversleep 0```
-- **Note:** If you want to use hibernation (know more using `man peset` command in the terminal), use `sudo peseta -a hibernatemode 3`.
+- **Note:** If you want to use hibernation (know more using `man pmset` command in the terminal), use `sudo pmset -a hibernatemode 3`.
-If you are okay with slower sleeps, slower wakes but want improved battery life, use `sudo -a hibernatemode 25`
+If you are okay with slower sleeps, slower wakes but want improved battery life, use `sudo pmset -a hibernatemode 25`